 An effective marketing strategy needs to be multi-faceted–covering many different communication platforms to reach new and existing patients.
 As you are able, focus on basic marketing pillars such as emails, text, social media, paid ads, etc. Each of these platforms helps keep your practice in the forefront of your patients’ minds and extends your visibility to potential patients.

 It may seem intimidating to effectively tackle all the different marketing channels.
-This is why developing a strategic business marketing plan is necessary!
+This is why developing a strategic marketing plan is necessary!
 Give your practice the best vision and tools to grow, by creating a plan with measurable goals and monitoring.
-Read our page on creating a med spa marketing plan to learn more: Med spa Marketing Plan

 Lastly, realize that as you grow larger, you should seek to automate your processes.
 Replacing manual marketing with automated processes saves time, creates a unified front, and helps you segment the needs of different demographics within your base.
-For example, new visitors could automatically trigger welcome emails, while a dormant patient should be offered a one-time offer to get them booking again.
-(Learn how to transition in our Guide to Email Automation).
+For example, new visitors could automatically trigger welcome email campaigns, while a dormant patient should be offered a one-time offer to get them booking again.

 In all your marketing channels, make sure that your unique brand comes through.
 If done well, your marketing can keep your practice relevant and visible in reaching new patients.